A comparison between Shapefit compression and Full-Modelling method with PyBird for DESI 2024 and beyond: ShapeFit tests

 \subsection{Maximum and minimum freedom}

 Fig.~\ref{fig:Fixed_bias} shows the constraints on the \textit{ShapeFit} parameters after fixing \(b_2\) and \(b_3\) based on the local Lagrangian relation and \(c_{\epsilon, 2}\) to zero (``BOSS MinF" configuration).
-We choose to fix \(c_{\epsilon, 2}\) to zero to compare with other pipelines in DESI since the other models do not include a term with similar proportionality by default.
-We find that fixing these parameters tightens the constraint on \(m\), and the final constraints after fixing these parameters are still consistent with the truth values.
-The improvement in \(m\) mainly arises because of the degeneracy between \(m\) and \(b_3\) when the latter is allowed to be free.
+We choose to fix \(c_{\epsilon, 2}\) to zero to compare with other pipelines in DESI since the other models do not include a stochastic term with similar scale-dependence to \(c_{\epsilon, 2}\).
+We find that fixing these parameters tightens the constraint on \(m\), and the final constraints remain consistent with the truth values.
+The improvement in \(m\) mainly arises because of the degeneracy between \(m\) and \(b_3\) when the latter is allowed to be free \citep{KP5s1-Maus}.